Loading...

 Objective

-• Verify the process is gone using PID and name checks.
+• Verify the PID is gone using PID and name-based checks.

-• Restart the process in the background for testing.
+• Restart the workload in the background and capture the new PID.

-• Force-stop the process with SIGKILL when required.
+• Force-stop the workload with SIGKILL when required and verify again.

 Walkthrough

-Step 1 : Locate the rogue process and identify its PID.
+Step 1 : Locate the rogue process and capture its PID.

 ps aux | grep rogue.sh